riverspirit/javascript/README.md

       inventorOf,
     );

-    // good (note that a comma must not appear after a "rest" element) createHero(
+    // good (note that a comma must not appear after a "spread" element) createHero(
       firstName,
       lastName,